keilty/audio-record-app/backend/README.md

     * sequelize db:migrate
     * sequelize db:seed:all

-- Console: npm start.
+- Console: npm start
 - The app will run at localhost:3100

 ## Testing

-- Console: npm start.
+- Console: npm test